Explore UCD

 4. If the application is successful, the learner will receive formal recognition or certification, which will lead to one or more of the following outcomes:

-RPL can be used by a wide range of learners to help them to reskill and upskill
+RPL can be used by a wide range of learners to access and/or continue their third level education:

 • Employed and unemployed people seeking recognition for skills gained through informal learning